technicfan/judo_profiles/README.md

 # Description

-This is a project that tries to make it easier for trainers of judo clubs to manage their fighter profiles.
+This is a project that tries to make it easier for trainers of judo clubs to manage their fighter profiles.<br>
-It is intended to be hosted by the club and used by all the trainers and features management functions that should satisfy all needs for that purpose.
+It is intended to be hosted by the club and used by all the trainers and features management functions that should satisfy all needs for that purpose.<br>
 This is my first django project so expect not everything to work perfectly fine.

 # Features

 - Djangos secure user system
 - Django-Guardian for managing user permissions
-- editing of the imprint/contact informantion at runtime
+- editing of the imprint/contact information at runtime
 - an admin that can create users and staff members to help them
     - a registration token is used for registration instead of the admin setting a password
     - such a token can also be created to reset the password for a user